gradio-app/groovy/README.md

 ### 🔥 Supported Syntax

-Grompy supports the following Python syntax and built-in functions.
+groovy supports the following Python syntax and built-in functions.
 Other functions will not be transpiled.

 **General**